 Please call us on 01234 351971 for your free initial appointment or book an appointment online here »

-Michelle Davidson-Smith heads up the private client department.
+Michelle Davidson-Smith heads up our Family and Matrimonial department.

 The team offer an out of hours telephone service so that a client is able to speak directly with a solicitor.

 Free inital appointments are also available so that a client may come into the office and be informed without financial committment as to the best way to effectively deal with their situation.

 Michelle adopts a caring and sympathetic approach to all clients.
 Working with you means results.

 In accordance with the Resolution Code of Practice they are committed to resolving disputes in a constructive and non confrontational way so as to preserve client’s dignity and encourage agreements.

 Linkswww.resolution.org.uk www.legalservices.gov.uk www.direct.gov.uk